Ackland Art Museum

 The Ackland Art Museum became the first major museum of art in this section of the American South when it opened in 1958.
 The collection has grown to include over 17,000 works, and the museum offers over a dozen special exhibitions and programs throughout the year.
 The museum is part of the university's teaching mission, offering internships and paid positions for art students and future teachers, as well as a wealth of programs for community members and area schools.
 The museum's history is unique, and for many years, was a subject of intrigue given the rivalry between the University of North Carolina-Chapel Hill and neighboring Duke University.
 In his will, William Hayes Ackland left a bequest to establish a university art museum in the South because there were few museums of any kind below the Mason-Dixon Line.
 Ackland bequeathed Duke his entire collection and more than a million dollars on the condition that he be buried within the newly-built museum.
 However, after Ackland died in February 1940, Duke's Board of Trustees met in a secret session in September, 1941.
 The minutes of that meeting are sealed, but the news that the Trustees had declined the gift due to Ackland's request to be buried on their campus made news throughout the state.
-“When Duke University, which likes money, wouldn’t have it, remarked Governor Cameron Morris to a the Winston-Salem Journal, that’s a queer thing."
+“When Duke University, which likes money, wouldn’t have it," remarked Governor Cameron Morris to a the Winston-Salem Journal, "that’s a queer thing."
 Duke's refusal to accept the gift led to nine years of litigation.
 Because UNC Chapel Hill had been one of the schools Ackland considered leaving the money to before settling on Duke, it was decided that Ackland's fortune would go to UNC.
 The Ackland Art Museum opened in 1958 on the campus of UNC-Chapel Hill.
 In 1980, the minutes of Duke's Board of Governors were released, allowing university historians to finally reveal the decision behind the refusal of Ackland's bequest.

 “My trustees shall cause to be erected a memorial building in the form of a gallery or museum, to be known as the ‘William Hayes Ackland Memorial' and in which my trustees shall place and maintain on permanent exhibition all of my tangible personal property and effects reserved for that purpose in accordance with provisions hereinbefore contained, and such other objects of art as may be added thereto as hereinafter provided.
 As a part of or adjacent to such memorial building, I direct my trustees to have an apse erected, in which my remains shall be permanently interred in a marble sarcophagus beneath a recumbent statue….
 I direct that said building or buildings be erected upon the campus of Duke University in Durham, North Carolina, or, if permission therefor cannot be obtained, then upon the campus of the University of North Carolina, Chapel Hill, North Carolina.”